 - Cherelle Jackson (Samoa), Editor, Pacific Environment Weekly, independent news blogger

 - Anne Glover (Belgium), professor, chief scientific adviser to the president of the European Commission

 - Janne I. Hukkinen (Finland), professor of environmental policy, University of Helsinki

 Susannah Eliott (Australia), CEO, Australian Science Media Center

 - Peter C. Evans, GE, PhD, Director, Global Strategy and Analytics

 - Ivan Oransky, MD, Executive Editor, Reuters Health

-- Connie St Louis rolex replica, the President of the Association of British Science Writers
+- Connie St Louis, the President of the Association of British Science Writers